The Case for Cardinality Lower Bounds: Preliminaries

 \begin{inequality}[\textsc{P\'olya--Szeg\H{o} Inequality}~\cite{ps-ineq}] Let $\mathbf{a} = (a_1, \ldots, a_d)$ and $\mathbf{b} = (b_1, \ldots, b_d)$ be two positive vectors of real numbers such that

 Then

 \end{inequality} Let us inspect this inequality.
-To lower-bound the dot product $\va \cdot \vb$, it requires the following vector norm statistics: \begin{itemize} \item $\ltwo$: $\|a\|_2$ and $\|b\|_2$, \item $\linfty$: $M_a \triangleq \max_i a_i$ and $M_b \triangleq \max_i b_i$, \item $\lninfty$: $m_a \triangleq \min_i a_i$ and $m_b \triangleq \min_i b_i$. \end{itemize} As we will estimate the cardinalities of $k$-way joins, we also need the generalization of the above inequality for $k$ vectors.
+To lower-bound the inner product $\va \cdot \vb$, it requires the following vector norm statistics: \begin{itemize} \item $\ltwo$: $\|\mathbf{a}\|_2$ and $\|\mathbf{b}\|_2$, \item $\linfty$: $M_a \triangleq \max_i a_i$ and $M_b \triangleq \max_i b_i$, \item $\lninfty$: $m_a \triangleq \min_i a_i$ and $m_b \triangleq \min_i b_i$. \end{itemize} As we will estimate the cardinalities of $k$-way joins, we also need the generalization of the above inequality for $k$ vectors.
 Fortunately, there is one.
-This kind of inequalities forms the interesting class of reverse H\"older's inequalities.
+Such inequalities form the interesting class of reverse H\"older's inequalities.
 As a backbone, we will be using the (currently) tightest inequality in the literature, which indeed generalizes Ineq.~\eqref{ineq:ps}.
 Hence, it infers the limitation of relying on $\ltwo$ only.
 We discuss possible extensions in ~\secref{sec:discussion}.